 Overworking is easy for a writer.
 Writers are constantly thinking of poetic lines and/or story developments.
 After a while, our stories get mixed up and everything written comes out forced.
 But is it even possible for a writer to take a break?
 Kind of.
 We can psychically stop writing.
 We can pause and stop ourselves … Continue reading Writing breaks

-As a lover of quotes, I'm grateful for this challenge.
+As a quote lover, I'm grateful for this challenge.
 Thanks so much to George from The Many-Storied Building for this nomination.
 He has a brilliant blog over there that's a great read.
 Check his website out if you got the time!
 The Rulebook: 1.
 Thank the person who nominated you.
-2. Post a quote for three … Continue reading Three Days, Three Quotes Challenge – Day 1
+2. Post a quote for three consecutive … Continue reading Three Days, Three Quotes Challenge – Day 1

 Over the years, I've read hundreds of novels and short stories.
 One mistake sticks out the most: showing the story instead of telling it.
 Telling a story is when a writer states their story in a bland tone.
 An example would be: There was mist over the lake.
 Showing your story is when actions describe what's going … Continue reading #1 writing mistake